 The interdisciplinary programme focuses on the analysis of fundamental environmental processes using know-how from a wide range of scientific fields.
 This disciplinary diversity is reflected not only in the diversity of the fields of expertise of the faculty but also in the diversity of students coming from various areas of science.

 Environmental Sciences is an interdisciplinary programme that deals with processes that control the earth system and the impact of human activities on this system.
-The programme emphasises a rigorous process level understanding of important problems in environmental science to learn how to analyse the complex earth system.
-Therefore, scientific methods of earth sciences, physical geography, life sciences, chemistry, physics and mathematics are used.
+The programme emphasizes a rigorous process-level understanding of important problems in environmental science to learn how to analyse the complex earth system.
+Therefore, scientific methods of earth sciences, physical geography, life sciences, chemistry, physics, and mathematics are used.

 The workload of the master’s programme comprises 120 ECTS credits.
 This is equivalent to a period of four semesters.

-The degree programme is completed with a master’s thesis and an oral public defence.
+The degree programme is completed with a master’s thesis and an oral public defense.